planestepper/jarl/README.md

 ### Clients

 Clients should open a TCP socket to the host:port associated with the service to be called immediately before issuing the external/target API request.
 No data is expected to be sent to JARL.
-A minimum of 3 bytes will be returned by JARL (the string `0.0`) and a theoretical maximum of the string representation of the rate-limited period followed by two extra bytes (the string `.0`).
+A minimum of 3 bytes will be returned by JARL (the string `0.0`), and a theoretical maximum of 43 bytes (the string for `f32::MAX` followed by a period and three digits - `.000`).

 An example implementation of a Python client function: